conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H072">#KB-H072</a>: "PYLINT EXECUTION"**

-Pylint is executed by default over all `conanfile.py` files in Conan Center Index and it should not be skipped.
+Pylint is executed by default over all `conanfile.py` files in ConanCenterIndex and it should not be skipped.
 It's an important tool which helps us keep a standard level of acceptance.
 Otherwise, it would be incredibly hard to review all recipes and keep them to the same level of standards.

 #### **<a name="KB-H073">#KB-H073</a>: "TEST V1 PACKAGE FOLDER"**